Toronto Contra Dance

 Cancellation Policy:

 We want anyone who is not well to stay home.
-You will be able to receive a full refund on your pre-registration if you email treasurer [at] tcdance.org by the start of the dance.
+You will be able to receive a full refund on your pre-registration if you email thaw [at] tcdance.org by the start of the dance.

 Currency Note for Americans: